hemml/OMGlib/README.md

 Slots marked with `:mirrored t` will present both on backend and browser sides.
 All instances, created on browser-side, will load values on that slots from the backend.
 But, only on creation time, and there are no backward (browser-to-backend) synchronization.

+The method `(sync-slot (m-object slot))` can be called both on backend and in a browser to synchronize slot value with backend instance.
+If it called on backend, instances in all active sessions will be updated.

 ### Sessions

 Each connected browser starts a new _session_ which is determined by unique random symbol - _session ID_.
 When RPC-function is called from browser-side, it will be executed in the session context, so, it will execute all bs-functions in the specific browser.
 You can implicitly set the current session by executing a code inside `with-session` macro: